Dorothy Allred Solomon: Biography

 Dorothy Allred was born to Mormon fundamentalist leader Rulon C. Allred and his fourth plural wife.
 She was the 28th of her father's 48 children.
-In 1977, her father was murdered by agents of rival polygamist leader Ervil LeBaron.
+In 1977, her father was murdered by agents of violent polygamist leader Ervil LeBaron.

 In her memoirs, Allred is open about and critical of the many problems posed by polygamy as practiced by fundamentalist Mormon sects.
-These problems include the secrecy that necessitated lying to friends and neighbors about their father, constant poverty, jealousy among wives and siblings, an inability to have an emotionally healthy father-child relationship, severe sexual repression, violent schisms both from internal and external rivals to leadership, and other issues rarely encountered in monogamy.
-In the same memoirs she makes very clear that she had great love and respect for her father, a complex man who was as honorable as his patriarchal position allowed and whose sincerity of belief she never doubted.
+These problems include the secrecy that necessitated lying to friends and neighbors about their father, constant poverty, jealousy among wives and siblings, an inability to have an emotionally healthy father-child relationship, sexual repression, violent schisms both from internal and external rivals to leadership, and other issues rarely encountered in monogamy.
+In the same memoirs, she makes very clear that she had great love and respect for her father, a complex man who was as honorable as his patriarchal position allowed and whose sincerity of belief she never doubted.

-As an adult, Dorothy Allred broke with her father's group, the Apostolic United Brethren, and became a member of the Church of Jesus Christ of Latter-day Saints (LDS Church), which officially renounced polygamy in 1890.
+As a teenager, Dorothy Allred broke with her father's group, the Apostolic United Brethren, and became a member of the Church of Jesus Christ of Latter-day Saints (LDS Church), which officially renounced polygamy in 1890.
 She entered into a monogamous marriage and was educated at the University of Utah.
-Unlike the experience of many apostates from polygamous communities and sects, she did continue a relationship with her parents and many members of her extended family, who continued to accept her as their daughter in spite of their disapproval of her membership in the LDS Church.
+Unlike the experience of many apostates from polygamous communities and sects, she did continue a relationship with her parents and many members of her extended family, who continued to accept her as their daughter despite their disappointment that she did not continue the practice of plural marriage.

-Solomon is the author of five books, including three that describe aspects of her life growing up in fundamentalist Mormon polygamy.
-She is active in Utah's movement to educate people about polygamy and has been a guest on The Oprah Winfrey Show, the Today Show, Larry King Live, Hannity & Colmes, and other talk and news programs.
-She has also written a screenplay based upon her childhood.
+Solomon was the first contemporary writer to give an insider account of modern-day polygamy.
+She is the author of five books, including two that describe aspects of her life growing up in fundamentalist Mormon polygamy.
+She is active in Utah's movement to educate people about polygamy.
+She has been a guest on The Oprah Winfrey Show, the Today Show, Larry King Live, Hannity & Colmes, and other talk and news programs.

-Solomon lives with her husband and family in Saint George, Utah.
+Solomon lives with her husband in Saint George, Utah.